micheal-earl/mitwi/README.md

 possible employers that I can quickly adapt to new tech stacks and create working prototypes.

+Ultimately, I think I accomplished that goal.

-Unfortunately, I failed to see just how detrimental some of the choices I was making would be to actually creating a working web app.
+Unfortunately, I failed to see just how detrimental some of the choices I was making would be when actually creating a working web app.

 Here's why:

 - Deno is an incredible javascript runtime.
 It even support npm modules.
   However, it barely supports npm modules.
 Many of the things I tried simply did not work.
+- Many Node.js libraries and frameworks that appear to function end up having issues down the line This meant that I had to redo entire sections of the app when a specific things suddenly wouldn't work in my Deno environment.
+- Database drivers, query builders, and ORM's are still kind of underdeveloped for the Deno runtime.
+My initial plan was to use Prisma and Postgres, but for reasons stated above, it didn't work out.
+Instead, I opted for Mongoose.
+I've never used MongoDB and still have very little idea how it actually works.
+- Preact is awesome, and this project only made me love it even more.
+The problem is that when I use a React based library, I am now using it through two compatability layers: Deno's npm support, and Preacts compat layer.
 - Deno Deploy is an awesome service for deploying your deno based apps.
   Unfortunately, it does not support Deno's `npm:` specifier.
 The feature that allows you to load commonjs npm modules.
 - Because Deno Deploy did not work, and I wanted a live demo of my web app, I had to spend countless hours researching and testing alternatives.
 This was not productive.
-- Many Node.js libraries and frameworks that appear to function end up having issues down the line This meant that I had to redo entire sections of the app when a specific things suddenly wouldn't work in my Deno environment.
-- Database drivers, query builders, and ORM's are still kind of underdeveloped for the Deno runtime.
-My initial plan was to use Prisma, but for reasons stated above, it didn't work out.
-Instead, I opted for Mongoose.
-I've never used MongoDB and still have very little idea how it actually works.
-- Preact is awsome, and this project only made me love it even more.
-The problem is that when I use a React based library, I am now using it through two compatability layers: Deno's npm support, and Preacts compat layer.

 Of course, even with all of the above roadblocks, I perservered and stubbornly pushed my way into creating a working web app.